doddlesoft/shopper/docs/integrations/api/items.md

 #### Creating an item for a specific meal

 You also have the option of creating an item for a specific meal.
-To do so simply include the meal ID in the request payload along with the name of the item.
+To do so include the meal ID in the request payload along with the name of the item.

 ```
 $ curl -X POST http://shopper.test/api/items \